Kowloon Walled City Park

-The Kowloon Walled City Park is a historical park in Kowloon City, Kowloon, Hong Kong.
-The Kowloon Walled City had been a military stronghold since the 15th century due to its coastal location and was a centre of vice and crime until 1987.
-Under the agreement between the Government of Hong Kong and the PRC, the Kowloon Walled City was demolished in the 1990s while the indigenous buildings and features were preserved for incorporation in the new park.
+The Kowloon Walled City Park is a park in Kowloon City, Kowloon, Hong Kong.
+The Kowloon Walled City had been a military stronghold since the 15th century due to its coastal location and was a slum.
+Under an agreement between the Government of Hong Kong and the People's Republic of China, the Kowloon Walled City was demolished in the 1990s.
+Some historic buildings and features were preserved for incorporation into the new park.

-The Kowloon Walled City Park is designed as a Jiangnan (江南) garden of the early Qing dynasty.
+The Kowloon Walled City Park is designed resembling a Jiangnan garden of the early Qing dynasty.
 The park, 31,000 square metres (7.66 acres) in total, is divided into eight theme zones with their own characteristic scenery, matching with the style of the whole park.
 The design was awarded a Diploma at the IGO Stuttgart Expo 93 (International Garden Exposition).

 History

 In the middle of the 19th century, the Qing government started to build an enclave beside Kowloon Bay, surrounded by stone walls.
-The Walled City was initially used for military purposes, housing many soldiers and their families.
+The Kowloon Walled City was initially used for military purposes, housing many soldiers and their families.
 During World War II, the stone walls were demolished by the Imperial Japanese Army.
 Part of them were buried and well preserved under the soil.
 By the 1970s, the population of the city had risen to 41,000.
 The number of buildings was 503 in 1994.
 By that time, the British colonial government found it increasingly difficult to manage and control the serious crime in the area related to drugs, illegal gambling, prostitution and quackery.
-As well, domestic factories, including textile, candy-making and production of jook-sing noodles, were situated in the area.
-After the Sino-British Joint Declaration in 1984, Britain and China embarked on a discussion about solving the problems in the Walled City, and subsequently announced the demolition of the City on 14 January 1987.
-Between 1987 and 1989, residents were resettled, and demolition began in 1993.
+Domestic factories, including textile, candy-making and production of jook-sing noodles, were situated in the area.
+After the Sino-British Joint Declaration in 1984, Britain and China embarked on a discussion about solving the problems in the Walled City, and subsequently announced its demolition on 14 January 1987.
+Between 1987 and 1989 residents were resettled, and demolition began in 1993.

-By 1995, the site had been transformed into a park for nearby residents.
+By 1995 the site had been transformed into a park for nearby residents.
 Due to its proximity to the Kai Tak Airport, and so that the park could have a more open view, regulation of the height of buildings was strictly enforced.